-In the growing age of smartphones and smart devices, most of the tasks in hand are being dealt with by software plugins installed on our phones or computers as applications.
+In the growing age of smartphones and smart devices, most of the tasks at hand are being dealt with by software plugins installed on our phones or computers as applications.
 Every major ecosystem has its own app store, Microsoft has the Windows Store, Apple has its App Store, and Google has the Play Store.
-While these app stores work on different frameworks, most of the developers find the time and efforts to push out their applications on all these widely used app stores.
-This gives rise to a lot of categories within the app stores itself.
-We have seen games, entertaining apps or social media ones before, but this is the time to shine some light on a few of the best Productivity Apps for Android!
+While these app stores work on different frameworks, most of the developers find the time and effort to push out their applications on all these widely used app stores.
+This gives rise to a lot of categories within the app stores themselves.
+We have seen games, entertaining apps, or social media ones before, but this is the time to shine some light on a few of the best Productivity Apps for Android!

 All of the apps mentioned below have been tried and tested by yours truly, and I recommend only those apps that provide a fulfilling user experience.
-As far as availability goes, most of the apps we’ve mentioned about below are also available on a cross platform support, so if your have an iOS or Windows device, you can enjoy most of the listings here too!
-With that being said, let’s take a look on our top picks!
+As far as availability goes, most of the apps we’ve mentioned below are also available on cross-platform support, so if you have an iOS or Windows device, you can enjoy most of the listings here too!
+With that being said, let’s take a look at our top picks!

 #1 – IFTTT (If This Then That)

-The first one on our list is a complete automation application than might intrigue most of you reading this article.
+The first one on our list is a complete automation application that might intrigue most of you reading this article.
 IFTTT, or simply known as “If This Then That” is an app that does exactly what it says.
-Among a plethora of automation app, we feel IFTTT is the best one thanks to its simplistic design and easy to use and intuitive software.
-For those of you who don’t know what IFTTT really is, it is essentially an app where you can fabricate your own shortcuts for apps to do actions system wide.
-For example, you can command dropbox to automatically download and upload to its server an instagram photo that you would post.
+Among a plethora of automation app, we feel IFTTT is the best one thanks to its simplistic design and easy-to-use and intuitive software.
+For those of you who don’t know what IFTTT really is, it is essentially an app where you can fabricate your own shortcuts for apps to do actions system-wide.
+For example, you can command dropbox to automatically download and upload to its server an Instagram photo that you would post.
 Or rather you can make a shortcut that automatically puts your phone on Do Not Disturb if you launch a specific app or a game.
 The great part about IFTTT is that there are a lot of us “recopies” that users can simply use from the app’s database.
 You can obviously also create your own complex formulas or shortcuts to get a very specific list of actions done too.
-There is indeed a learning curve to the app, but like mentioned previously, thanks to the easy to use and intuitive interface, new users can hang on with the app quite quick.
+There is indeed a learning curve to the app, but like mentioned previously, thanks to the easy-to-use and intuitive interface, new users can hang on with the app quite quickly.

 #2 – Pushbullet

 Ever felt the clinging need to have access to a file or a photo on your computer or laptop that’s readily available on your phone?
-Well Pushbullet is your answer!
+Well, Pushbullet is your answer!
 Pushbullet is actually quite an old app and original of its concept too.
 It was made when people realized just how cool and convenient Apple’s AirDrop was when it was first announced.
-In a nutshell, people craved for a service that could instantly share media from one device to the other without the hassle of any intermediary connections in between.
+In a nutshell, people craved a service that could instantly share media from one device to the other without the hassle of any intermediary connections in between.
 Pushbullet solves this by acting as a quick means of exchange.
-You can use Pushbullet to not only send text, photos, videos or GIFs between devices, but also can rely on it to send large files.
-As a plus point, Pushbullet now also has features that allows your computer or laptop to receive phone calls or texts that come through your phone.
-For a service that’s free to users who don’t want the most out of an application, we feel Pushbullet is a must have for the same kind of people as well.
-I personally have been using it since the past several years, and the amount of productivity I get out of it alone is unreal.
+You can use Pushbullet to not only send text, photos, videos, or GIFs between devices but also can rely on it to send large files.
+As a plus point, Pushbullet now also has features that allow your computer or laptop to receive phone calls or texts that come through your phone.
+For a service that’s free to users who don’t want the most out of an application, we feel Pushbullet is a must-have for the same kind of people as well.
+I personally have been using it for the past several years, and the amount of productivity I get out of it alone is unreal.

 #3 – TickTick

-For those who are looking for an all in one task lister and manager, TickTick is the way to go.
-It is one of the better looking and more responsive to do list apps on the internet, and is also highly cross platform.
+For those who are looking for an all-in-one task lister and manager, TickTick is the way to go.
+It is one of the better-looking and more responsive to-do list apps on the internet and is also highly cross-platform.
 I have been personally using TickTick on my Android device for ages and over the years the developers have only made it better.
-As a to do list app, you can create several tasks, label them with different colors, set a priority level to have a clear view of all the things that you need to get done and even add tags for you to find them quickly and painlessly.
+As a to-do list app, you can create several tasks, label them with different colors, set a priority level to have a clear view of all the things that you need to get done, and even add tags for you to find them quickly and painlessly.
 For those who are on a collaborative work plan, TickTick also offers a free way to create tasks and labels that you can keep shared between your friends or colleagues.
 There is a rich calendar sorting feature within the app that gives you a visually gorgeous depiction of all your tasks either daily, weekly, or monthly if you so choose to.
-There are also a number of widgets to choose from and add them on your homsescreen.
+There are also a number of widgets to choose from and add them to your home screen.
 I use the weekly task listing widget, and it allows me to get most of the actions done right then and there without me having to launch the app itself.

 #4 – Forest